alex-bellon/wikipedia/README.md

 [Friedman Unit](https://en.wikipedia.org/wiki/Friedman_Unit) - One Friedman Unit is equal to six months, specifically the "next six months", a period repeatedly declared by New York Times columnist Thomas Friedman to be the most critical of the then-ongoing Iraq War even though such pronouncements extended back over two and a half years.

 [Ivan Renko](https://en.wikipedia.org/wiki/Ivan_Renko) - Ivan Renko was a fictitious Yugoslav basketball player created by Bobby Knight when he was the head coach for the Indiana University Hoosiers.

+[Luddite fallacy](https://en.wikipedia.org/wiki/Technological_unemployment#The_Luddite_fallacy) - used to express the view that those concerned about long term technological unemployment are committing a fallacy, as they fail to account for compensation effects.

 [Paul is dead](https://en.wikipedia.org/wiki/Paul_is_dead) - an urban legend and conspiracy theory alleging that Paul McCartney, of the English rock band the Beatles, died in November 1966 and was secretly replaced by a look-alike.